sajjadanwar0/laracasts-downloader/README.md

-# Laracasts Series Downloader
+# Laracasts  Downloader

-A robust Go application that downloads Laracasts series, organizing them by topics and maintaining a clean directory structure.
+A robust Go application that downloads Laracasts topics, series and bits.

 ## Features